 There are side effects with every medication.
 From topical cortisone to phototherapy to immunosuppressant’s to biologics, each one has benefits and risks you need to know before you start.
 Knowing the side effects of each medication is an important part of your discussion with your doctor.

-If you’re starting a biologic it’s important to have a purified protein derivative (PPD) skin test to see if you have been exposed to tuberculosis in the past.
+If you’re starting a biologic it’s important to have a purified protein derivative (PPD) skin test to see if you’ve been exposed to tuberculosis in the past.
 The medications don’t cause tuberculosis, but they may lower your immune system’s ability to fight the infection if you’ve been exposed in the past.

 7. How long will I need to be on the medication?